 43 See, e.g., Gregory Ablavsky, The Savage Constitution, 63 DUKE L.J.
 999, 1018-41 (2014) [hereinafter Ablavsky, Constitution] (describing the depredations of New York, Georgia, and North Carolina against Tribes in the 1780s, prior to the adoption of the Constitution, as well as attacks on Indians by bands of violent settlers, and the subsequent drafting and adoption of the Indian Commerce Clause); Maggie Blackhawk, Federal Indian Law As Paradigm Within Public Law, 132 HARV.
 L. REV. 1787, 1806-07 (2019) ("Following independence, the Articles of Confederation adopted a vague compromise approach that appeased all, but settled nothing.
-The Articles provided power over Indian affairs to the Confederation Congress, while simultaneously limiting national power to Indians 'not members of any of the states' and retained explicitly the 'legislative right' of a state within its borders.
+The Articles provided power over Indian Affairs to the Confederation Congress, while simultaneously limiting national power to Indians 'not members of any of the states' and retained explicitly the 'legislative right' of a state within its borders.
 The Articles soon foundered under confusion as states asserted their claims to Indian land under colonial charters and as squatters, emboldened by independence, flooded Indian Country.") (footnote omitted).
 Professor Ablavsky sees the Treaty Clause and the Property Clause as more important constitutional repositories of federal power relating to Indian Affairs than the Indian Commerce Clause, Ablavsky, Constitution, supra, at 1041-45, and he also views the states having received important concessions relating to Tribes in the Constitution, especially the right to federal protection in the event of armed conflict with Tribes, an asset that was particularly influential for Georgia when it considered ratifying the Constitution.
 Id. at 1067-70.
 These important concessions help explain why states like Georgia would ratify the Constitution despite the fact that the Indian Commerce Clause eliminated their ability, previously based on the confusing wording in the Articles of Confederation, to claim state power over Indian Affairs.
 In another article, Professor Ablavsky describes federal constitutional power relating to Indian Affairs as being understood historically as roughly akin to field preemption.
 Ablavsky, Commerce Clause, supra note 39, at 1044.

-Supreme Court case law.44 At the outset, one key aspect of the doctrine is that it is to be distinguished from valid federal preemption.45 The Court formerly appeared to draw a distinction between legislation imposing affirmative duties on states, which was not permissible, and that prohibiting harmful activities, which was permissible, in distinguishing the two doctrines.46 More recently, however, the Court has distinguished preemption from commandeering on the basis that federal laws that validly preempt state laws "confer a federal right" on "private entities."47
+Importantly, the anticommandeering doctrine has been described as a "very limited principle," and it has been defined in only a small body of Supreme Court case law.44 At the outset, one key aspect of the doctrine is that it is to be distinguished from valid federal preemption.45 The Court formerly appeared to draw a distinction between legislation imposing affirmative duties on states, which was not permissible, and that prohibiting harmful activities, which was permissible, in distinguishing the two doctrines.46 More recently, however, the Court has distinguished preemption from commandeering on the basis that federal laws that validly preempt state laws "confer a federal right" on "private entities."47